FAQs

 The City of Dallas Building Inspection Department has been educating building contractors for some time.
 Silt fences are required for all new construction areas.
 Damage to public infrastructure (street, inlet, etc.) must be quickly repaired.
 Litter and waste must be contained.
 Rights-of-way may not be used for staging unless a barricade permit is approved by the Department of Public Works & Transportation.
 Site requirements include an information sign readable from the street which must contain the general contractor’s name, telephone number, address of the project and where violations should be reported.
 Further information may be obtained by calling the City of Dallas at 214-948-4480.

-What are the bulk trash pickup dates?
+What are the brush and bulk trash pickup dates?

 Where can I dispose of household hazardous waste?